openstack-archive/fuel-docs/pages/pre-install-guide/0010-intro.rst

 and then how to use the Fuel interface to deploy your OpenStack environment.

-Other documents in the guide provide additional information:
+Further reading is available in the following documents:

 - :ref:`Terminology Reference<terminology-ref>` is an alphabetical listing
   of technologies and concepts